silexlabs/Silex/packages/silex-lib/dev-notes.md

 * ??
 New site => BG size depends on the stage size

 * setClassName dans model.element, pas dans helper.Style

+* move static.silex.io to dist/

+widgets to do

+* add a list of the scripts and css files to include, in settings
+* add a "widgets/" folder with the contributed folders in git repo (in static?)

 > texte :
 > - pas de justification